aakashpuree/Chat-bot/README.md

 - **Responsive Design**: Optimized for desktop, tablet, and mobile devices
 - **Smooth Animations**: Page load animations, scroll-triggered effects, and hover interactions
-- **AI Chatbot**: Integrated Vue.js-powered chatbot with conversation starters and typing indicators
+- **AI Chatbot**: Integrated js powered chatbot with conversation starters and typing indicators
 - **Modern UI**: Built with Tailwind CSS for a clean, professional look
 - **Interactive Elements**: Hover effects, gradients, and micro-animations throughout the site
 - **Real-time Chat**: Instant responses to user queries about the platform